syrmaplibpos/Data-Science_C-JHU/Course1.md

 * Working on an existing GitHub repository

 in RStudio, File -> New Project -> Version Control -> Git -> provide the URL -> select location -> Create the project

+#### Practice Quiz
+1.Question 1

+What do you call it when you create a local copy of a repository that you will work on collaboratively with the original repository owner?

+Clone &check;

+Branch

+Merge

+2.Question 2

+What is the command to initialize git in a directory?

+git init &check;

+cd ~/dir/name/of/path/to/file

+git add .

+3.Question 3

+How do you add all of the contents of a directory to version control?

+git commit -m "Message"

+cd ~/dir/name/of/path/to/file

+git add . &check;

+4.Question 4

+How do you make a commit from within the command line?

+cd ~/dir/name/of/path/to/file

+git commit -m "Message"  &check;

+git init